everhartlab/sclerotinia-366/results/data-comparison.md

 ## Saving data as genclone object

-First we need to transform the data to something that
+First we need to transform the data to something that is useable, aka a genclone object.
+To avoid confustion with states, we are also transforming the two-letter abbreviations for France, Mexico, and Australia to the full names.

 ```r